google/googletest/docs/primer.md

 ## Assertions

-googletest assertions are macros that resemble function calls.
+GoogleTest assertions are macros that resemble function calls.
 You test a class or function by making assertions about its behavior.
-When an assertion fails, googletest prints the assertion's source file and line number location, along with a failure message.
-You may also supply a custom failure message which will be appended to googletest's message.
+When an assertion fails, GoogleTest prints the assertion's source file and line number location, along with a failure message.
+You may also supply a custom failure message which will be appended to GoogleTest's message.

 The assertions come in pairs that test the same thing but have different effects on the current function. `ASSERT_*` versions generate fatal failures when they